Rutgers-Data-Science-Bootcamp/Election_Analysis/README.md

 - The winner of the election was:
     - Candidate Diana DeGette, who received 73.8% of the vote and 272,892 number of votes.

-## Challenge Overview
+## Election-Audit Summary:
-- The main challenge was for me, while using python code to get required information from the election result stored in csv file to learn and BECOME confortable with coding with python.

-# Challenge Summary
-Election result analysis is quite straight forward, can be analysed in excel quickly, however, by using python to code will be very useful to analysis same type of data again and again with just one click to run the analysis.
+Using this Python script to analysis same type of Election resultsis would be quite straight forward.
+It will be very useful to analysis same type of data again and again with just one click to run the analysis with some modifications based on the datasets provided.
+The example for the modifications would be, e.g. 1) based on the election_result_csv file location, this code should be modified: file_to_load = os.path.join("..","Resources", "election_results.csv"); 2) if the election_result_csv file has more that 3 columns so that column for the candidate name and column for the county are different than this , the indexes of the row should be corrected: candidate_name = row[2] and county_name =row[1];